Whether it’s your first or fifth time in Thailand, this is going to be the best 3 days in Phuket itinerary you come across!

 The tour takes you through a behind-the-scenes look at the rum is crafted.

-Alternatively, if you’d rather bring some cool cocktail recipes back home, join the cocktail workshops that take place Monday, Wednesday and Friday at 4 pm.
+Alternatively, if you’d rather bring some cool cocktail recipes back home, join the cocktail workshops that take place every day.
+Be sure to book ahead on the website!

 Evening: Simon Cabaret Show